-The registered proprietor(s) shall not make or permit or suffer the making of any alterations to the overland flow path, which is on the lot(s) burdened and identified in the report, prepared and certified by ....., Reference No. ...., dated ....., and approved under Development Consent No. ...., without the prior consent in writing of City of Botany Bay Council.
+The registered proprietor(s) shall not make or permit or suffer the making of any alterations to the overland flow path, which is on the lot(s) burdened and identified in the report, prepared and certified by ....., Reference No. ....., dated ..... and approved under Development Consent No. ....., without the prior consent in writing of Bayside Council.